MichalOpoka/ecfr/cfr/title-21-Food-Drugs/chapter-I-Food-Drug-Administration-Department-Health-Human-Services/subchapter-A-General/part-17-Civil-Money-Penalties-Hearings/section-17.9.md

 ##### § 17.9 Answer. #####

-(a) The respondent may request a hearing by filing an answer with the Division of Dockets Management (HFA-305), Food and Drug Administration, 5630 Fishers Lane, rm.
+(a) The respondent may request a hearing by filing an answer with the Dockets Management Staff (HFA-305), Food and Drug Administration, 5630 Fishers Lane, rm.
 1061, Rockville, MD 20852, within 30 days of service of the complaint.
 Unless stated otherwise, an answer shall be deemed to be a request for hearing.

 (b) In the answer, the respondent: